 We have much more control over our mental states than we think.
 One way we can improve mental clarity and remove brain fog is through proper nutrition.
 Find out what foods to eat to improve mental clarity.

-As a society, we’re used to this loop of being tired all the time, dragging ourselves from one activity to another and used to getting by with a little “pick me up”.
+As a society, we’re used to this loop of being tired all the time, dragging ourselves from one activity to another, and used to getting by with a little “pick me up”.
 It’s just become the norm.
-Brain fog is a common term that we are all accustomed to that most of us experience every single day.
+Brain fog is a common term that we are all accustomed to and that most of us experience every single day.
 Again, we think it’s normal.
 While it may be true that many of us experience it, it doesn’t have to be the norm.
-There are alternatives to brain fog, lethargy and constantly “out of it” feeling.
+There are alternatives to brain fog, lethargy, and constant “out of it” feeling.

 Symptoms of brain fog:

 - inability to finish thoughts

 Research suggests that gluten-induced cognitive impairment is something commonly reported in Celiac patients but Dr. Alessio Fasano, a pioneer in NCGS (Non-Celiac Gluten Sensitivity) reports that 1/3 of his patients who are sensitive but not diagnosed with Celiac’s experience this as well.

 There is a molecular similarity that makes gluten and dairy similar in terms of their effect on the body.
 “Beyond direct brain stimulation and poor digestion with local inflammation, cow dairy may also be a source of folate antibodies which can gum up receptors responsible for transporting this critical nutrient to the brain.”